frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/purchase-return.md

 * The **Returned Quantity** in the original Purchase Receipt along with any Purchase Order linked to it, is updated.

-* The original Purchase Receipt's status is changed to **Return Issued** if 100% returned.
+* The original Purchase Receipt's status is changed to **Return Issued** if 100% returned:
   ![Return Issued](/docs/assets/img/stock/purchase-return-issue.png)

-* The Returned Amount % is visible via the List View as well
+* The Returned Amount % is visible via the List View as well:
   ![Purchase Receipt List View](/docs/assets/img/stock/purchase-receipt-list.png)

 ### 4. Related Topics